sbt/sbt-bundle/README.md

 ### Docker Containers and ports

-When your component will runs within a container you may alternatively declare the bind port to be whatever it may be.
+When your component will run within a container you may alternatively declare the bind port to be whatever it may be.
 Taking our Play example again, we can set the bind port with no problem of it clashing with another port given that it is run within a container:

-    BundleKeys.endpoints := Map("web" -> Endpoint("http", 9000, 9000))
+    BundleKeys.endpoints := Map("web" -> Endpoint("http", 9000, ...))

 ### Service ports

 The service port is the port on which your service will be addressed to the outside world on.
-Extending last example, if port 80 is to be used to provide your services and then the following expression can be used to resolve `/myservices/someservice` on:
+Extending last example, if port 80 is to be used to provide your services and then the following expression can be used to resolve `/myservice` on:

-    BundleKeys.endpoints := Map("web" -> Endpoint("http", 9000, 80, "/myservices/someservice"))
+    BundleKeys.endpoints := Map("web" -> Endpoint("http", 9000, Set(Uri("http:/myservice"))))

 ## Settings